BEHV 2005 Human Learning

 Learning Outcomes

-1. Understanding of the basic principles of associative learning and social learning theory (APAC Graduate Attribute 1.1i, 1.1v, 1.3)
+1. Identify the basic principles of associative learning and social learning theory (APAC Graduate Attribute 1.1i, 1.1v, 1.3)

-2. Use basic principles of associative learning and social learning theory to attempt to modify their own behaviour to bring it into line with their stated goals (APAC GA 1.1v, 1.2, 1.5)
+2. Use basic principles of associative learning and social learning theory to modify behaviour to bring it into line with stated goals (APAC GA 1.1v, 1.2, 1.5)

 3. Describe the therapeutic techniques derived from learning theory (APAC GA 1.1iv, 1.1v)

-4. Measure and record their own behaviour, explain and defend the method used, and evaluate whether it appropriately quantifies the identified target behaviour (APAC GA 1.2, 1.3, 1.6)
+4. Record a target behaviour, explain and defend the method used, and evaluate whether it appropriately quantifies the identified target behaviour (APAC GA 1.2, 1.3, 1.6)

-5. Individually and with others, apply basic principles of associative learning and social learning theory beyond the examples given in lectures and tutorials to new situations and identify how these principles might work (APAC GA 1.1v, 1.3, 1.5)
+5. Apply basic principles of associative learning and social learning theory to new situations and identify how these principles might work (APAC GA 1.1v, 1.3, 1.5)

-6. Summarise the ideas of associative learning and social learning theories and explain how they can be differentiated from other similar concepts in the form of a report and an audio-visual presentation (APAC GA 1.1v, 1.3, 1.5, 1.6)
+6. Summarise the ideas of associative learning and social learning theories and explain how they can be differentiated from other similar concepts (APAC GA 1.1v, 1.3, 1.5, 1.6)

 Subject Content